 In the first few hours after birth, it is recommended that you and your baby remain together in a quiet environment with the people of your choice to support you.
 If you are planning on breastfeeding, we will help you initiate feeding usually within the first hour after birth.
-Our midwives are very knowledgeable about breastfeeding and can often help women avoid difficulties and deal with any that do arise.
-Midwives will consult with community breastfeeding support and information services, such as the La Leche League, the Public Health Unit, and Lactation Consultants.
+Our midwives are very knowledgeable about breastfeeding.
+We have a midwife who is also an International Board Certified Lactation Consultant.
+We can often help women avoid difficulties and deal with any that do arise.
+Midwives will consult with community breastfeeding support and information services, such as the La Leche League, the Public Health Unit, and other Lactation Consultants.

 Midwives make at least 3 postpartum visits in the first week after delivery (at home or in the hospital, depending on your location), usually on days 1, 3, and 5.
 Your following postpartum visits are scheduled in the clinic around 2 weeks, 4 weeks, and 6 weeks after birth.
 At your final visit, you will be provided photocopies of relevant parts of your baby’s file that you can bring to your baby’s care provider 8 weeks after birth.